Arlene Blum: Major climbs

-Blum was part of the first all-woman team to ascend Alaska's Denali in 1970.
-She was deputy leader for the ascent.
-She participated in a 1976 expedition up Mount Everest as part of the American Bicentennial Everest Expedition, but did not reach the summit.
+In 1969, she applied to join an expedition to Denali in Alaska, and was told that women were welcome to come only as far as the base camp to "help with the cooking."
+Blum then organized and co-led the first all-woman team to ascend Denali in 1970.
+Blum participated in the second American effort to climb Mount Everest as part of the American Bicentennial Everest Expedition, but did not reach the summit.

 In 1978, she organized a team of eleven women to climb the tenth highest mountain in the world, Annapurna (I) in Nepal which, until then, had been climbed by only eight people (all men).
 It was called American Women's Himalayan Expeditions – Annapurna.
 They raised money for the trip in part by selling T-shirts with the slogan "A woman's place is on top".
 The first summit team, comprising Vera Komarkova and Irene Miller (now Beardsley) and Sherpas Mingma Tsering and Chewang Ringjing, reached the top at 3:30 p.m. on October 15, 1978.
-The second summit team, Alison Chadwick-Onyszkiewicz and Vera Watson, died during this climb.
+The second summit team, Alison Chadwick-Onyszkiewicz and Vera Watson, died during their climb.
 After the event, Blum wrote a book about her experience on Annapurna, called Annapurna: A Woman's Place.

-She led the first expedition to climb Bhrigupanth in the Indian Himalayas, leading a team of Indian and American women.
-She then attempted what she called the "Great Himalayan Traverse", a two-thousand-mile journey across the treacherous but beautiful peaks of the Himalayas from Bhutan to India.
-She crossed the Alps from Yugoslavia to France, bearing her baby Annalise on her back in a backpack.
+In 1980 she led a team of Indian and American women that made the first ascent of Bhrigupanth in the Indian Himalayas.

+She then made what she called the "Great Himalayan Traverse", a two-thousand-mile journey adjacent to beautiful peaks of the Himalayas from Bhutan to India with trekker Hugh Swift.
+She and her partner Rob Gomersall crossed the Alps from Yugoslavia to France, bearing their baby Annalise in a backpack.

+Early scientific work

+As a graduate student at UC Berkeley, Blum predicted the correct three-dimensional structure for transfer RNA, an essential building block in all organisms, by stringing hippie beads for the nine known tRNA sequences in four colors to represent the four nucleic acid bases, pairing the bases, and folding them into a logical structure.

+While a post doc in the Stanford biochemistry department, she discovered the first physical evidence for intermediate states in the folding of protein molecules doing "temperature jump NMR," a technique she imagined while watching water melting from a glacier in Central Asia.
+Her Stanford advisor, Robert Baldwin, stated in his oral history that this work was a first step towards solving the problem of the mechanism of protein folding.

+Blum's research with biochemist Bruce Ames at the UC Berkeley found that the flame retardant called Tris, used at high levels in most children's pajamas in the middle of the 1970s, was a mutagen and likely carcinogen.
+Three months after their 1977 paper in Science was published, children's sleepwear containing Tris was banned in the United States.

 Science policy work

-As a researcher at the University of California, Berkeley, in the late 1970s, Blum's research contributed to the regulation of two cancer-causing chemicals used as flame retardants on children's sleepwear.
-Blum taught at Stanford University, Wellesley College, and the University of California, Berkeley.